gem-coop/governance/Gem.coop-Governance.md

 1. The PLC must report all minutes, participants in discussions and breakdowns of any votes cast to Gem.coop members in the gem-coop/governance GitHub repository no later than one week after the action has been taken.
 At the AGM, the PLC must present a summary of their activities and decisions since the last AGM.
 Financial statements can be viewed by anyone on the internet on [Gem.coop's OpenCollective](https://opencollective.com/gem-coop).

-1. No more than two employees of the same employer may serve on the PLC.
+1. No more than one employee of the same employer may serve on the PLC.

 1. A member of the PLC must only be removed from the PLC by a supermajority vote of the membership.